ahvonenj/web-template-collection/README.md

 ## Branches

-There are 3 main branches as of 5.4.2015.
+There are 4 main branches as of 10.4.2015.
 The brances are:

 * master / normal website branch
 * three.js branch for 3D games
 * pixi.js branch for 2D games
+* matter.js branch for 2D games that need a physics engine

-All the "game" branches include a initialization script in `script/index.js` which creates the canvas as well as possible renderers and stages.
+All the "game" branches include a initialization script in `script/index.js` which creates the canvas as well as possible renderers, stages, etc.

 ### master